 Video analytics: specialized, "smart," or "intelligent video" cameras versus conventional equipment.
 Conventional cameras impassively collect images.

-Smart cameras use algorithms to spot selected shapes or movements - such as people entering through an exit, leaving a suspicious package, lingering in a suspicious location or a short-term parking space, hopping a fence, falling down, or attacking the camera - and send immediate alerts.
-They can count the number of people who move through a door, determining attendance at large events.
+Smart cameras use algorithms to spot selected shapes or movements - such as people entering through an exit, leaving a suspicious package, lingering in a suspicious location or a short-term parking space, hopping a fence, or falling down, as well as tampering with, blocking or attacking the camera - and send immediate alerts.
+They can sort images based on time, date, alarm notification, object, size, location and color, count the number of people who move through a door, determine attendance at large events, help analyze pedestrian traffic patterns, and read license plates.
 This technology is still relatively young, but improving rapidly.
-Processing power on IP cameras is improving, making it possible to beef up algorithms on the cameras themselves, taking some of the load off of centralized servers.
+In the future they may be able to analyze "unusual behavior" in an environment.